 Tensiometry: analysis of the surface and interfacial tension of liquids

-Measure surface tension and fluid interaction with tensiometry
+Measure surface tension and fluid interaction using tensiometry

-Tensiometry is an analytical technique for measuring the surface tension and interfacial tension of liquids.
-These parameters are essential for characterizing the physicochemical properties of liquid formulations, particularly in the chemical, cosmetics, food, and materials industries .
+Tensiometry is an analytical technique used to measure the surface tension and interfacial tension of liquids.
+These parameters are essential for characterizing the physicochemical properties of liquid formulations, particularly in the chemical, cosmetics, food and beverage, and materials industries .

 Thanks to tensiometry , it is possible to evaluate the wettability, adhesion and stability of formulations, thus facilitating the development of products optimized for their industrial applications.

-Tensiometry between a liquid and another medium (gas, solid or liquid).
-Several methods are used to determine these forces accurately:
+Tensiometry relies on measuring the forces acting at the interface between a liquid and another medium (gas, solid, or liquid).
+Several methods are used to determine these forces accurately :

-- Wilhelmy plate method – A plate immersed in liquid experiences a force proportional to the surface tension, allowing direct measurement.
+- Wilhelmy plate method – A plate immersed in the liquid experiences a force proportional to the surface tension, allowing a direct measurement.

 - Du Noüy ring method – A metal ring is immersed and then removed from the liquid, and the force required to break the meniscus is measured.

-- Pendant Drop and Sessile Drop – Drop shape analysis allows the evaluation of interfacial tension and contact angle on a solid surface.
+- Hanging droplet and sessile droplet – Analyzing the shape of a droplet allows us to assess interfacial tension and the contact angle on a solid surface.

-- Droplet equilibrium-based methods – Used to measure the adsorption dynamics of surfactants and other molecules on the surface.
+- Droplet equilibrium-based methods – Used to measure the adsorption dynamics of surfactants and other molecules on surfaces.

-These techniques make it possible to study the behavior of fluids in real conditions and to optimize the formulation of industrial products.
+These techniques make it possible to study the behavior of fluids under real conditions and to optimize the formulation of industrial products.

 Technical characteristics of tensiometry